open-quantum-safe/oqs-demos/openssh/README.md

         docker exec --user oqs -it oqs-openssh-server ssh oqs@localhost

+   *Note:* It can take a few minutes for the server to be ready.
+If you attempt to connect before the server is ready, you may see an `ssh: connect to host localhost port 2222: Address not available` error.

 4. Accept the host key and authenticate with the default password `Pa55W0rd`

 5. To clean up, exit the ssh session with `exit` and run